engineyard/ey-cloud-recipes/cookbooks/postgresql9_contrib/README.md

 	auto_explain
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~
-	This module provides a means for logging execution plans of slow statements automatically, without having to run EXPLAIN by hand.
+	This extension provides a means for logging execution plans of slow statements automatically, without having to run EXPLAIN by hand.
 	This is especially helpful for tracking down un-optimized queries in large applications.
 	WARNING: Enabling this extension will restart your Postgres service.

-	Enabling this Module:
+	Enabling this extension:

 	* Edit main/recipes/default.rb and comment out the line shown below.
 Replace dbname with the name of the database you want this
 	extension applied to.
 	``postgresql9_autoexplain "dbname""``

-	To disable, simply comment out the postgresql9_autoexplain line

 	chkpass
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~
-	This module implements a data type chkpass that is designed for storing encrypted passwords.
+	This extension implements a data type chkpass that is designed for storing encrypted passwords.
 Each password is automatically converted to encrypted form upon entry, and is always stored encrypted.

-	Enabling this Module:
+	Enabling this extension:

 	* Edit main/recipes/default.rb and comment out the line shown below.
 Replace dbname with the name of the database you want this extension applied to.